fredilarsen/ModuleInterface/documentation/Protocol.md

 This is a 7 byte packet sent from a module to the master, with the following data:
 * 1 byte packet type _mcSetStatus_.
 * 1 byte with status bits.
-* 1 byte boolean flagging out of memory conditions.
+* 1 byte boolean flagging out-of-memory conditions.
 * 4 byte uint containing the uptime in seconds.

 ### TimeSync packet